Alex Van Pelt: Frankfurt Galaxy

 Van Pelt began his coaching career in 2005 as the quarterbacks coach for the Frankfurt Galaxy of NFL Europe, the NFL's developmental league, where he was also responsible for all offensive play calling.

 University at Buffalo

 After the end of the NFL Europe season, Van Pelt returned to Buffalo, spending the 2005 college football season as a volunteer quarterbacks coach for the University at Buffalo.

 Buffalo Bills

 On February 13, 2006, Van Pelt returned to the Bills, this time being hired by head coach Dick Jauron as an offensive quality control coach.
-On January 16, 2008, the Bills promoted him to quarterbacks coach.
-On September 4, 2009, he was promoted again to offensive coordinator after Turk Schonert was abruptly fired just 10 days prior to the season opener.
+On January 16, 2008, the Bills promoted Van Pelt to quarterbacks coach.
+On September 4, 2009, he was promoted again to offensive coordinator after Turk Schonert was abruptly fired just 10 days before the season opener.

 On January 4, 2010, Van Pelt, along with the rest of the Bills coaching staff, was fired following a 6–10 season.